Historical European Martial Arts: the forgotten fighting traditions of Europe

 It might look like a lot when you first see it, but every piece is there for a reason.
 HEMA is a contact martial art with real weapons, and the gear lets us train with genuine intent while keeping everyone safe.
 Nobody holds back because they are worried about hurting their partner.
 That honesty is what makes the training work.

 HEMA has a thriving tournament scene across the UK and internationally.
 Competitors test their skills against practitioners from other clubs in structured bouts judged on clean technique and martial intent.
-Tournaments range from local one-day events to major international competitions drawing hundreds of fighters.
+Tournaments range from local one‑day events to major international competitions drawing hundreds of fighters.
+HEMA Penzance does not compete as a club, but individual members are welcome to enter on their own.
+Several practitioners have competed at events around the country — if competition interests you, Steve and Andrew can point you toward upcoming tournaments and help you prepare.

 Beyond regular Tuesday training, the club takes part in living history events and medieval gatherings.
 These are a chance to bring the art out into the world: demonstrating techniques, talking to the public about what HEMA is, and spending a weekend in good company with swords in hand.
+Our instructors Steve and Andrew have been doing this for over a decade, and the club has a presence at events across Cornwall and beyond.

 Worth Watching

-Federico Malagutti is an Italian HEMA practitioner who is genuinely excellent at explaining Fiore’s system.
+An Italian HEMA practitioner who is genuinely excellent at explaining Fiore's system.
 If you want to understand the mechanics behind the techniques we train on a Tuesday evening, his breakdowns are some of the best out there.